-Join leaders from higher education, politics, media and civil society as we build strategies to improve our democracy and ensure that everyone’s voice is heard.
+#SpeechMatters: Fighting for our Democratic Freedoms was held virtually on Thursday, March 23, 2023.
+Along with leaders from higher education, politics, media and civil society, we worked to build strategies to improve our democracy and ensure that everyone’s voice is heard.

 THURSDAY, MARCH 23